 Feb 1, 2019

-It’s been announced that there will be new changes to driving laws in the UK this year.
+It’s been announced that there will be new changes to driving laws in the UK this year, last year we seen major changes to the MoT test and this year will see a few changes to tax and other driving laws.
 The changes are set to change the tax rates and how we use motorways.
 In particular driving laws are being changed for using smart motorways, overtaking cyclists on the road, tax rates and this year we will see a change for learner drivers, they can now use the motorway.

 Take a look at the changes in more depth and see how you could be affected.